Marine Fungi: Nature's Hidden Allies in the Fight Against Plastic Pollution

 The Study: Fungi vs. Plastic

-"These fungi evolved to thrive in harsh environments, and we've harnessed that resilience to target man-made pollutants," lead researcher Dr. Clara Vidal explained.
+"These fungi evolved to thrive in harsh environments, and we've harnessed that resilience to target man-made pollutants," lead researcher Dr Clara Vidal explained.

 How It Works

 Marine fungi produce specialised enzymes that break plastic polymers into smaller, harmless molecules.
 By gradually exposing the fungi to increasing concentrations of plastic, scientists "trained" them to enhance enzyme production, mimicking natural evolutionary pressures.
-Within weeks, the fungi colonised plastic surfaces, reducing mass and releasing byproducts that could be recycled.
+Within weeks, the fungi colonised plastic surfaces, reducing their mass and releasing byproducts that could be recycled.

 Why This Discovery Matters